netxms/netxms-doc/admin/user-management.rst

 Internal Password
 -----------------

 This is the default method for user authentication.
-Password provided by user compared against password stored in |product_name| database.
+The password provided by the user when authenticating is compared against the password stored in the |product_name| database.

 .. _password-policy: